Searching for long time scales without fine tuning: Time scales for ensembles with different global constraints

 The most interesting case is the supercritical phase, where the interaction strength $c > c_\text{crit} = 1/\sqrt{2}$.
 As $\xi \rightarrow 0$, the spectrum does not converge to the spectrum with the hard constraint.
-We find that both time scales and the norm activity increase as power laws of the Lagrange multiplier $\xi$ (Fig~\ref{fig:soft_mf}), with $\tau_\text{max} \approx 3\tau_\text{corr} \sim \xi^{-2/3}$, and $\mu \sim \xi^{-1/3}$.
+We find that both time scales and the norm activity increase as power laws of the Lagrange multiplier $\xi$ (Fig.~\ref{fig:soft_mf}(a{\RV{-d), black curves}}), with $\tau_\text{max} \approx 3\tau_\text{corr} \sim \xi^{-2/3}$, and $\mu \sim \xi^{-1/3}$.
 This implies that the time scales grow as a power of the allowed dynamic range of the system, although not with the size of the system.
 The question of whether the resulting time scales are ``long'' then becomes more subtle.
-Quantitatively, we see from Fig~\ref{fig:soft_mf}\textit{c}, that if the system has an allowed dynamic range just $10\times$ that of independent neurons, the system can generate time scales $\tau_\text{max}$ almost $10^4\times$ longer than the time scale of isolated neurons.
+Quantitatively, we see from Fig.~\ref{fig:soft_mf}(c), that if the system has an allowed dynamic range just $10\times$ that of independent neurons, the system can generate time scales $\tau_\text{max}$ almost $10^4\times$ longer than the time scale of isolated neurons.
+Similar amplification of the correlation time can been seen in Fig.~\ref{fig:soft_mf}(d).

-Interestingly, once the system is in the supercritical phase, the ratio of amplification has only a small dependence on the interaction strength $c$ (Fig~\ref{fig:soft_mf}\textit{e}).
-Intuitively, while an increasing interaction strength $c$ implies that without constraints more modes will be unstable, while with constraints more modes concentrate near the stability threshold, but the entire support of the spectrum also expands, so the density of slow modes and their distance to the stability threshold remain similar.
+Interestingly, once the system is in the supercritical phase, the ratio of amplification has only a small dependence on the interaction strength $c$ (Fig.~\ref{fig:soft_mf}(f)).
+Intuitively, an increasing interaction strength $c$ implies that without constraints more modes will be unstable, while with constraints more modes concentrate near the stability threshold, but the entire support of the spectrum also expands (see Fig.~2(d) and Appendix A Eq.~(A7)), so the density of slow modes and their distance to the stability threshold remain similar.
 This is perhaps another indication for long time scales without fine tuning when the system uses its norm activity to regulate its connection matrix.